Updated: August 26, 2025

 Driving with your hazard lights on

 Another form of why blinking lights can be hazardous to other motorists is your hazard lights.
-Driving with these lights on could easily confuse motorists thinking that you are in some sort of car-related emergency.
-This will not only danger you but may even give a faulty heads-up to other drivers.
+Driving with these lights on could easily confuse motorists, who might think that you are in some sort of car-related emergency.
+This will not only endanger you but may even give a faulty heads-up to other drivers.
+If you’ve been fooled into thinking that activating your hazards on during heavy rains, it’s time to kick that habit.
+Driving with your hazard lights on will confuse other drivers, making them think you’re stationary and, worse, making it harder for them to predict where you’re going and when you’re turning.

 Using them at the right time

-There is a right time and place to use blinking lights and these come in the form of your hazard lights.
-As the name states these lights are only to be used if your vehicle is a hazard to other users.
-Its main purpose after all is meant to warn other motorists that something is wrong with your vehicle and that should avoid you as much as possible.
+There is a right time and place to use blinking lights, and these come in the form of your hazard lights.
+As the name states, these lights are only to be used if your vehicle is a hazard to other users.
+Its main purpose after all is to warn other motorists that something is wrong with your vehicle and that they should avoid it as much as possible.

 Only use your hazard lights if your car has broken down or if the weather you are driving in is so bad that it causes you to pull over to the side of the road.
-In this case, it is acceptable to use your hazard lights in conjunction with your normal lights to better make yourself visible to other motorists that may be traveling on the road with you.
-Again do not use your hazard lights in the event of heavy rain.
-If you can still drive through it at speed then your headlights and running lights will do just fine.
-Lighting technology has evolved through the years after all as LED, HID, and even laser light technology has made its way into more modern vehicles.
+In this case, it is acceptable to use your hazard lights in conjunction with your normal lights to better make yourself visible to other motorists who may be traveling on the road with you.
+Again, do not use your hazard lights in the event of heavy rain.
+If you can still drive through it at speed, then your headlights and running lights will do just fine.
+Lighting technology has evolved through the years, after all, as LED, HID, and even laser light technology have made their way into more modern vehicles.

 Latest Features